JES Jewelers

 What is Artisan Jewelry?

-Artisan jewelry is defined as handmade, one of a kind, or limited edition jewelry created by skilled studio craftspeople.
-The term can be applied to all jewelry types (fine, fashion, and semi-fine also called bridge) so as long as the context of its definition exists.
+Artisan jewelry is defined as jewelry created by skilled studio craftspeople and often one of a kind, limited edition, non-mass-produced and/or handcrafted or handmade.
+The term can be applied to all jewelry classifications so as long as the context of its definition exists.
 Art jewelry is often used to describe the same base definition.
-As the names suggest, this jewelry typically emphasizes creative expression and design over intrinsic value.
+As the names suggest, this jewelry is typically emphasized with creative expression and design over intrinsic value.

 What is in-house gemological lab service and How is it different than a independent gemological laboratory?

-Our in-house gemological lab service refers to the basic identification and grading services done by an in-house gemologist that performs necessary gemological testing.
+Our in-house gemological lab service refers to the basic identification and grading services done by an in-house gemologist that performs necessary standard gemological testing and grading.
+We use conventional and some unconventional gemological testing equipment to uncover your stone’s attributes.
 You can submit your item(s) to us to receive basic Identification and grading by our in-house gemologist by going to our other amenities page.

-An independent, advanced gemological laboratory goes beyond the basics and can perform advanced testing that includes, but is not limited to: Digital optical imaging, UV-Vis spectroscopy, real-time X-radiography/microradiography, advanced refractometry, high energy UV and X-ray fluorescence, computed micro-tomography (μCT), country-of-origin tests, and conclusive identification of synthetics & most treatments.
-In some cases, we may recommend referral to an independent advanced gemological laboratory for advanced testing.
+An independent, advanced gemological laboratory goes beyond the basics and can perform advanced testing and grading using both standard and advanced gemological testing equipment that includes, but is not limited to: Digital optical imaging (to determine proportions, measurements, facet angles, and other characteristics), UV-Vis spectroscopy, real-time X-radiography/microradiography, advanced refractometry, high energy UV and X-ray fluorescence, computed micro-tomography (μCT), country-of-origin tests, and conclusive identification of synthetics & most treatments. *In some cases, we may recommend referral to an independent advanced gemological laboratory for advanced testing.*

 What does Jump mean?